 This barrier is crucial as it’s responsible for keeping in lipids and moisture while blocking germs, pollution, toxins and bacteria.
 In an ideal world your skin would be slightly acidic, at a 5.5 pH-balance for optimal performance.
 If skin is too alkaline it becomes dry and sensitive.
 Conversely, too acidic means breakouts of spots and acne.
 For reference, a lower number indicates increasing acidity whereas a higher number indicates increased alkalinity.

-Furthermore, the basics of pH-balance covered, men’s shower gels differentiate themselves using a variety of ingredients from herbal-infusions to aromatherapy benefits.
-Many contain menthol, particularly within the men’s bath and body sphere, due to its masculine and refreshing aroma.
+Furthermore, with the basics of pH-balance covered, shower gels differentiate themselves using a variety of ingredients from herbal-infusions to aromatherapy benefits.
+Many contain menthol, particularly within the men’s bath and body sphere, due to its stimulating and refreshing scent.

 Naturally, many brands experiment with aroma, lather and texture.
 Having sampled everything under the sun here at Ape, the variance in quality is quite startling.
 Especially relevant are affordable supermarket brands, which often include cheaper, potentially skin-irritating ingredients – so it’s a good idea to pay a little more.